Purpose of Ventilation

 The conventional wisdom has been that CO2 at concentrations below 5000 ppm have no direct impacts on people's perceptions, health or performance.
 Rather, the belief has been that higher CO2 concentrations are simply correlated with worsened health because concentrations of many other indoor air pollutants tend increase as the indoor CO2 concentration increases.
-However, based on the results of recent chamber studies from Hungary [53, 54], it may be questioned whether the conventional wisdom about no direct effects of CO2 is correct.
-In these studies, subjects worked and reported perceived air quality while in a chamber.
+However, based on the results of recent chamber studies from Hungary [60, 61] and a subsequent study in the U.S. , the conventional wisdom about no direct effects of CO2 must be questioned.
+In studies performed in Hungary, subjects worked and reported perceived air quality while in a chamber.
 The ventilation rate of the chamber was maintained constant at a rate that resulted in a chamber CO2 concentration of 600 ppm from the occupant-generated CO2; however, the concentration of CO2 in the chamber air was increased above 600 ppm, to as high as 5000 ppm in some experiments, by injecting pure CO2 from a gas cylinder into the chamber.
 The subjects, who were unaware of the CO2 concentrations, reported successively poorer indoor air quality as the CO2 concentration increased.
-In addition, in a second 70 minute-work session, the subjects' performance in a proofreading test was poorer with a CO2 concentration of 4000 ppm, than with a CO2 concentration of 600 ppm.
-In the third 70-minute work session, the subjects proof reading performance was significantly degraded at 3000 ppm CO2 compared to 600 ppm CO2.
-Given the small size of these studies, a replication of these findings is necessary before drawing any final conclusions about the direct effects of CO2 on people.
+In addition, in a second 70 minute-work session, the subjects' performance in a proof reading test was poorer with a CO2 concentration of 4000 ppm, than with a CO2 concentration of 600 ppm.
+In the third 70-minute work session, the subjects' proof reading performance was significantly degraded at 3000 ppm CO2 compared to 600 ppm CO2.
+In the U.S. study, each subject completed tests of decision making performance with CO2 concentrations of 600, 1000, and 2500 ppm.
+Carbon dioxide was increased above the baseline level of 600 ppm by injecting ultrapure CO2.
+All other conditions were maintained constant, including the outdoor air ventilation rate and air temperature.
+The subjects' performance on most measures of decision making performance was moderately and statistically significantly diminished at 1000 ppm CO2, relative to 600 ppm CO2.
+At 2500 ppm CO2, relative to 600 ppm, the subjects' performance on most measures of decision making performance was highly and statistically significantly diminished.
+Given the small size of these studies, replications of these findings is necessary before drawing any final conclusions about the direct effects of CO2 on people.

 Ventilation and Energy Use

 Under many weather conditions, the outdoor air supplied to a building must be heated, or cooled and dehumidified.
 Consequently, higher ventilation rates generally increase a building's energy use and energy costs.
 The required capacity and cost of heating and cooling equipment may also increase with a higher ventilation rate.
 The magnitude of the increases in energy usage will vary with climate, building type, and the building design, particularly the design of the building's heating, ventilating, and air conditioning system.
-The most detailed analyses of annual energy impacts pertain to increasing ventilation rates from 5 to 20 cfm per occupant in offices and from 5 to 15 cfm per occupant in schools [55, 56].
+The most detailed analyses of annual energy impacts pertain to increasing ventilation rates from 2.5 to 10 L/s per occupant in offices and from 2.5 to 7.5 L/s per occupant in schools [63, 64].
 Total heating and cooling costs were predicted to increase by approximately 0% to 20%.
 Percentage increases in energy costs were largest in more severe climates and in buildings with a high occupant density, for example in schools.
+Additional estimates of the energy impacts of ventilation are provided by Benne et al. for a range of commercial building types and climate zones.
+For the full stock of existing commercial buildings, eliminating mechanical ventilation (but maintaining air infiltration) was projected to reduce total energy use by 6.5%.
+Above average energy impacts are projected for buildings in more serve climate zones, in health care buildings, and in buildings with a high occupant density.
 The previous section, "Implications for Good Ventilation Practices", lists approaches for increasing time average ventilation rates with little or no increase in energy use, or even with energy savings.

 Sick Building Syndrome Symptoms